Comment on page

 5. You can add the second TXT record, by repeating the same process (Step 1 to Step 4)

-1. Select the option to add a new record
+V) Adding the CNAME record, 1.
+Select the option to add a new record

 2. Select record type ‘CNAME’